KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The following are the (current) rules for staking a block:

-- Block timestamps are used as the monotonically increasing timestamp.
+- Block timestamps are used as the monotonically increasing on-chain clock.
 It is important to have a synced system clock.

 - A utxo is not eligible for staking until a certain amount of time has passed after its creation.
 By default, it is 6000 seconds.
 More precisely, a utxo is not eligible for staking until `100 * the median time to mine a new block`.
 For example, utxos on a one-minute block time asset chain would be eligible for staking one-hundred minutes after their creation.